Double bind, I/O latency, /tmp tmpfs, Social loafing, WhatsApp, Social Credit

 - EFF's article about WhatsApp security.
 Interestingly they had exactly the same points I've mentioned earlier.
 Having top notch all the time changed encryption keys is totally meaningless, if there are multiple circumvention methods left in place.

 - In some earlier posts I've said that trust and reputation is always context related.
 But in China they seem to think that the trust can be widened.
 Generally if you're 'being trusted and keep your word' it usually means that you could be trusted on other aspects too?
 Or does it?
 It depends.
 Arguments for both directions can be made and of course examples found.
 But this is what China is planning a National 'trust / social credit' score.
 In a way that's good, because now breaching trust on some level, will also cause issues on others.
 Which will make you less likely to want breach trust in cases where you think it just won't matter even if I don't keep my word or do the right thing.
 In many important cases the generic integrity of your word is counted more important than what you actually did.
 If they ask if you have done something you promised to do.
 Well, of course it's bad if you haven't.
 But if you then lie about it, it's even worse.
 Then it's immediately clear that you can't be trusted on even really small things.
 So how you could be trusted on more important things?
 In Finland trust and reputation is highly valued.
 In other countries on cultures it seems that it doesnt't matter, if you got really bad reputation.
 Yet continuous lack of trust makes many things really hard to organize.
 Isn't it great if you can be sure that the counter party got probity a complete and confirmed integrity.
 It's much better than just a plain credit score.
 In Finland people don't have credit score.
 Everyone's "trusted by default", you'll only lose your credit score if you screw up.
 It's like having or not having a criminal record.
 Even if we know that practically everyone has broken the law.
 Of course if that kind of system is being abused, it would be pretty horrible.
-It's like the double construction cases.
+It's like the parallel construction cases.
 If the 'military intelligence' spots something which isn't right, but isn't about military, should they rat on it?
 Isn't that still abuse of power, or is it just for generic greater good?
 Don't know, there are hard things to make right conclusions about.
 Finland it's right now crafting laws about these issues.
 Do you need privacy, if you don't do anything wrong?
 If the lack of privacy is handled correctly and not abused, does it matter and so on.
 If we accept that 'military intelligence' or 'state security agency' or whatever, got basically full access to everything.
 Is that a problem?
 It shouldn't be or it could be?
 Who knows.